laserpants/code-overload/README.md

     f = a . b . c

 In the traditional, *stateful* model of computation, we evaluate the result of an algorithm by examining the configuration of some part of memory when the program halts (if it does).
-When we program with implicit, or immutable state, the values of objects' attributes are invariant over time — we do not allow their state to change.
+When programming with implicit, or immutable state, the values of objects' attributes are invariant over time — we do not allow their state to change.
 Instead, state is implicitly "threaded" in a direct way between procedure calls.
 To obtain the result of a computation, an expression is reduced to its *normal form*, i.e., a representation in which it is fully evaluated.

 (Examples borrowed from here: http://stackoverflow.com/questions/6872898/haskell-what-is-weak-head-normal-form)